PS5 120fps games: Warzone, Fortnite and more

 We've rounded up every 120fps game on PS5 for those who want the smoothest gameplay experience

-Looking for PS5 120fps games?
-The PlayStation 5 can play a growing list of titles at high frame rates, including some of the best PS5 games right now.
+Looking for all the PS5 120fps games?
+The PlayStation 5 lets you play titles at higher frame rates, including some of the best PS5 games right now.

 The main benefit of higher frame rates for competitive gamers is that there’s less input lag to deal with.
 When playing at 120fps, the update time for each frame is 8ms, compared to 16ms when playing at 60fps and 32ms when playing at 30fps.
 When the speed of a button press can decide between winning or losing, it’s easy to see why pro gamers opt to play at the highest frame rate possible.